rdk/p2rank/misc/tutorials/training-tutorial.md

 Random Forest implementations train trees in parallell using number of threads defined in`-rf_threads` variable.
 Ideally, this would be set to number of CPU cores in the machine.
-However, required memory during training grows linearly with number trees trained in paralell (`-rf_threads`) so you mey need to lower number of threads.
+However, required memory during training grows linearly with number trees trained in paralell (`-rf_threads`), so you may need to lower the number of threads.

 Parameters that influence memory/time trade-off:
 * `-cache_datasets` determines whether datasets of proteins are kept in memory between runs**.
 Related parameters: